zachares/deep_learning/README.md

 This is a code repository built on top of PyTorch to speed up the development and testing of novel neural network models.

-It is not targeted towards a user with little knowledge of deep learning.
+It is targeted towards a developer with a good working knowledge of deep learning.
 I developed this repository for my own research because I was tired of writing almost the same code with small differences for new models or to address new problems.
 Maybe another researcher will find this repository useful as well.

 ## How is this repository different from just using PyTorch?